 MARCUS BODIE V. SEVEN-ONE-SEVEN PARKING SERVICES.
 UNITED STATES DISTRICT COURT, MIDDLE DISTRICT OF FLORIDA.TAMPA DIVISION; Case 8:18-cv-00986-SDM-CPT

-In a Class Action lawsuit for minimum wages, the attorneys at the Florida employment law firm of Feldman Williams PLLC represent valet attendants of Seven-One-Seven Parking Services.
+In a Class Action lawsuit for minimum wages, the attorneys at the Florida employment law firm of Feldman Legal Group represent valet attendants of Seven-One-Seven Parking Services.
 The complaint alleges that all parking valets are entitled to reimbursement of the $3.02 tip credit taken by Seven-One-Seven Parking Services.